 - Add the frozen butternut squash to the pan and allow to cook with the sausage for a few minutes to thaw, then add the kale.

-- In a medium mixing bowl, whisk the eggs and season with red pepper flakes, Kosher salt, and cracked black pepper.
+- In a medium mixing bowl, whisk the eggs and season with red pepper flakes, Kosher salt, cracked black pepper, and thyme.

 - By now the sausage will have cooked through, the butternut will have thawed and begun to brown, and the kale will have wilted.
 Pour the eggs over the top of the mixture.

 - Spoon the ricotta cheese over the top of the frittata in several large, evenly spaced dollops.

 - Transfer the frittata to the oven and bake for 25-30 minutes or until a knife comes out clean.
 The top of the frittata will likely glisten slightly from the oil rendered from the sausage, so don't mistake this for undercooked egg.